• India CSR Awards 2025

 The impact account and financial account must be seen as equal.
 They corelate and influence each other, and only by working on both parts you can maximize both parts.
 The modern, responsive leader focuses both on impact and social responsibility, and on making a sustainable business.
 The impact account is a part of this.

-The Modern Leader Must Be a Social Visionary
+• The Modern Leader Must Be A Social Visionary

 Tags: 17 Sustainable Development Goals by UNBook By Erik Korsvik ØstergaardBook The Responsive LeaderCreating the purpose-driven organisationCSR Article by Erik Korsvik ØstergaardErik Korsvik ØstergaardHow do you Measure the Impact of your PurposePeter DiamandisThe Modern Leader Must Be a Social VisionaryThe Responsive Leader

-India CSR Network
+India CSR

-India CSR is the largest tech-led platform for information on CSR and sustainability in India offering diverse content across multisectoral issues.
+India CSR is the largest media on CSR and sustainability offering diverse content across multisectoral issues on business responsibility.
 It covers Sustainable Development, Corporate Social Responsibility (CSR), Sustainability, and related issues in India.
 Founded in 2009, the organisation aspires to become a globally admired media that offers valuable information to its readers through responsible reporting.
-To enjoy the premium content, we invite you to subscribe it.

 Related Posts